-As a community foundation, the Trust has long supported efforts to improve the leadership and performance of institutions serving the public interest in both the nonprofit and public sectors, and to address the serious racial and ethnic divisions that have long characterized the Chicago metropolitan region by promoting greater social integration.
+As a community foundation, the Trust has long supported efforts to improve the leadership and performance of institutions serving the public interest in both the nonprofit and public sectors.

 Click here to explore: Public & nonprofit sector strategy in depth